 Although there is an official, global leaderboard and “division winners,” the TSC isn’t just an event for elite competitors.
 It has many purposes and applications.
 Many of these stem from the where and why of its origins.
 So for a full and deeper understanding, let’s take a trip down memory lane.

-Almost 20 years ago, StrongFirst Founder and Chairman Pavel Tsatsouline provided subject-matter-expert strength and conditioning support to several military and police groups.
+Almost 20 years ago, StrongFirst Founder and CEO Pavel Tsatsouline provided subject-matter-expert strength and conditioning support to several military and police groups.
 This was also around the time of the dawn of the hardstyle kettlebell revolution, with Pavel leading the charge with his instructor certifications and seminars.

 With a rapidly expanding group of kettlebell instructors and enthusiasts, and growing interest in this cannonball with a handle, Pavel decided to organize a competition/challenge for this growing community.
 Something to inspire competition, bring a degree of focus and clarity to their training, and encourage people to surpass their expectations.